rugarcia25/interactive-rating-component-main/README.md

-# Frontend Mentor - Recipe page solution
+# Frontend Mentor - Interactive rating component main

 This is a solution to the [Interactive rating component](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI/hub).